unovue/radix-vue/docs/content/components/dropdown-menu.md

 <PropsTable
   :data="[
     {
-      name: 'asChild',
-      required: false,
-      type: 'boolean',
-      default: 'false',
-      description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.<br><br>Read our <a href=&quot;/guides/composition&quot;>Composition</a> guide for more details.', },
-    {
       name: 'loop',
       required: false,
       type: 'boolean',
       default: 'false',
       description: 'When <Code>true</Code>, keyboard navigation will loop from last item to first, and vice versa.'
-    },
-    {
-      name: 'onCloseAutoFocus',
-      type: '(event: Event) => void',
-      typeSimple: 'function',
-      description: 'Event handler called when focus moves to the trigger after closing.
-It can be prevented by calling <Code>event.preventDefault</Code>.'
-    },
-    {
-      name: 'onEscapeKeyDown',
-      type: '(event: KeyboardEvent) => void',
-      typeSimple: 'function',
-      description: 'Event handler called when the escape key is down.
-It can be prevented by calling <Code>event.preventDefault</Code>'
-    },
-    {
-      name: 'onPointerDownOutside',
-      type: '(event: PointerDownOutsideEvent) => void',
-      typeSimple: 'function',
-      description: 'Event handler called when a pointer event occurs outside the bounds of the component.
-It can be prevented by Calling <Code>event.preventDefault</Code>.'
-    },
-    {
-      name: 'onFocusOutside',
-      type: '(event: FocusOutsideEvent) => void',
-      typeSimple: 'function',
-      description: 'Event handler called when focus moves outside the bounds of the component.
-It can be prevented by calling <Code>event.preventDefault</Code>.'
-    },
-    {
-      name: 'onInteractOutside',
-      type: '(event: PointerDownOutsideEvent | FocusOutsideEvent) => void',
-      typeSimple: 'function',
-      description: 'Event handler called when an interaction (pointer or focus event) happens outside the bounds of the component.
-It can be prevented by calling <Code>event.preventDefault</Code>.'
     },
     {
       name: 'forceMount',